fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 In the above example, the output structure is defined via the top-level keys: `Magnification`, `dataType` and `value`.
 Whenever the transformation system encounters a key, that is a non-reserved word, and that is not inside a `transform` block, it will consider that a change in the output path / output structure.

-So the walking through the above rules, the first thing we encounter is `Magnification`.
+So walking through the above rules, the first thing we encounter is `Magnification`.
 Since this is not a reserved word, the system will ensure that everything within that block is output relative to the path `Magnification`.
-The same goes for `dataType` - everything inside here will be output relative to the path `dataType` (which in turn is relative to Magnification, giving us the output path: `magnification.dataType`). `literalValue` inside dataType is a reserved word, so instead of interpreting this as a change to the output structure, it will be resolved by the model transformation system .
+The same goes for `dataType` - everything inside here will be output relative to the path `dataType` (which in turn is relative to "Magnification", giving us the output path: `magnification.dataType`). `literalValue` inside dataType is a reserved word, so instead of interpreting this as a change to the output structure, it will be resolved by the model transformation system .
 The `literalValue` key, is a way to tell the system to literally print the value to the current output path, which as described above is at this location `Magnification.dataType`.
 More information about the `literalValue` keyword can be found in the below.

 Like with `dataType`, the `value` key under `Magnification` means that we change the output path for anything in that block. `transform` is a keyword, so this does not affect the output path.
 As previously mentioned, once inside a `transform` block, keys will no longer be interpreted as output paths.
-This means that `type` and `input` will not affect the output path.
+As a result, the `type` and `input` will not affect the output path.
 This means that whatever the result of the rules inside the `transform` block of the `value` key block is, they will get output to `Magnification.value` path.
 In this case, the value 94.

 ### Explicitly outputting to a (relative) path

 An alternative way to specifying where you want to output values is by using the `outputPath` key.
-The value of `outputPath` defines the relative location where you want to output the result of the transform. `outputPath` can only be specified in a transform block(i.e. at the same level as the `type` specification for the transform). `outputPath` works for most transformations (namely any transform of the class `standardOutputTransformFunction` or `standardTransformFunction`).
+The value of `outputPath` defines the relative location where you want to output the result of the transform. `outputPath` can only be specified in a transform block(i.e. at the same level as the `type` specification for the transform). `outputPath` works for most transformations (namely any transform of the grade `standardOutputTransformFunction` or `standardTransformFunction`).

 Returning to the example in the previous section, this could be written as: